Introduction to Malbolge

 Initializing values

 The next weakness is in the program reader.
-It is clear from the text
+It is clear from the

-description that the intent is allow only valid
+text description that the intent is allow only valid

-instructions to be written into memory, and the rest of memory will
+instructions to be written into memory, and the rest of memory

-starting with memory set to any useful values.
+from starting with memory set to any useful values.
 However, close

-inspection of the code reveals that non-printing characters (0-31) and
+inspection of the code reveals that non-printing characters (0-31)

-(128-255) are written directly to memory without checking (except
+and (128-255) are written directly to memory without checking

-is in the right spot in memory, for example.
+branch target address is in the right spot in memory, for example.

 Using these weaknesses, I've succeeded in writing a Malbolge